|Location:||Jangli Maharaj Road, Pune|

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 The Pataleshwar Cave Temple was carved in the 8th century in the Rashtrakuta period.
-The whole temple was cut into a layer of basaltic rock, the buildings are the remains of the rock, they were not errected.
-When it was built it was located outside the town, but the city limits expanded and it is now in the middle of the city.
+The whole temple was cut into a layer of basaltic rock, the buildings are the remains of the rock, they were not erected.
+This is called a monolithic building.
+When it was built it was located outside the town, but the city limits expanded, and it is now in the middle of the city.

 This place is a temple and frequented by many Hindus.
 The locals very conservative, tourists are requested to wear decent clothes while visiting the temple.
 Alcohol is not allowed on the premises.